Robson-Ferreira/will-backend/README.md

 }
 ```

-With this rule registered, any user who makes the payment of a boleto whose value is between 2000 and 5000, will earn 4% cashback that will be added to the account balance.
+With this rule registered, any user who makes the payment of a ticket whose value is between 2000 and 5000, will earn 4% cashback that will be added to the account balance.

 ### Transaction History